Azure/iot-hub-device-update/docs/setting-up-the-agent.md

 Follow these instructions to provision the Device Update agent on [IoT Edge enabled devices](../iot-edge/index.yml).

 1. Follow the instructions to [Manually provision a single Linux IoT Edge device](../iot-edge/how-to-provision-single-device-linux-symmetric.md?preserve-view=true&view=iotedge-2020-11#install-iot-edge).

-1. Install the Device Update image update agent.

-    We provide sample images in the [Assets here](https://github.com/Azure/iot-hub-device-update/releases) repository.
-The swUpdate file is the base image that you can flash onto a Raspberry Pi B3+ board.
-The .gz file is the update you would import through Device Update for IoT Hub.
-For an example, see [How to flash the image to your IoT Hub device](./device-update-raspberry-pi.md#flash-an-sd-card-with-the-image).

 1. Install the Device Update package update agent.

     - For any early access agent version from [Artifacts](https://github.com/Azure/iot-hub-device-update/releases) : Download the deviceupdate-agent_0.9.0 and deliveryoptimization-agent deb files to the machine you want to install the Device Update and Delivery Optimization agent on, then: